Current OKC Travel Information

 Wanting to support local businesses at this time?
 Here's how we all can help.

-As of April 2 at 3:45 p.m.
-CST, the following postponements, cancellations and closings have been announced.
+As of July 6 at 9:35 a.m.
+CST, the following postponements, cancellations, closings and re-opening plans have been announced.
 We will update this list as we are made aware of additional changes.